‘U.S. Catholic’ welcomes new editor-in-chief

 The U.S. Catholic staff is delighted to welcome Claretian Father Ferdinand Okorie as the magazine’s new editor-in-chief, effective July 1, 2020.
 Father Okorie succeeds Claretian Father John Molyneux, who served as the editor-in-chief of the award-winning publication since January 2003.

-Father Molyneux, who will continue to be involved in the magazine as a contributing editor, guided U.S. Catholic through a time period that spanned three popes and many changes in the Catholic church.
+Father Molyneux, who will continue to be involved in the magazine as a contributing editor, guided U.S. Catholic through a time period that spanned three popes and many changes in the Catholic Church.

 He says that the most memorable stories he worked on were with personal heroes—such as Elizabeth Johnson and Cardinal Joseph Tobin—and mentors, such as Sister Kathleen Desautels, a long-time staff member at 8th Day Center for Justice in Chicago; Sister Barbara Reid; and Sisters JoAnn Persch and Pat Murphy, both of whom have spent years fighting for the rights of detained immigrants.